leadsoftlucas/ravendb-demo/README.md

     - **PostgreSQL:** *10 x 3 x 2 =* **60** tables to maintain

 > From Leλd∫oft, I've created a AsValidCollection that inherits CollectionsBase, both to optimize some base functionalities focused on entity class, including Ids, enabled, created and updated dates, and model validation features to provide a simple way to create collections that will be used in the application.
 It may include some Counters and Time Series structures based on RavenDB context.
 This is a great way to simplify the code and make it more readable, while still maintaining the flexibility of the data model.
+> If the model is not properly filled, you'll be able to see the dynamic validation model into the class.
 > Available in [NuGet Gallery | LeadSoft.Common.GlobalDomain](https://www.nuget.org/packages/LeadSoft.Common.GlobalDomain).

 > Checkout the video below to see the data structure comparison in action, live in TDC SP in 2024 with RavenDB: "TDC SP 2024 - NoSQL: A small step in modeling, a big leap in efficiency RavenDB & LeadSoft"